curiousoffice/playbook/README.rst

 We always use source code control.
-It's like a time machine because it enables us to work in parallel universes of our source code, experimenting without fear of losing work and roll back back if something goes wrong.
+It's like a time machine because it enables us to work in parallel universes of our source code, experimenting without fear of losing work and rollback if something goes wrong.
 `Git <http://git-scm.com/>`_ is an open source code control system written by Linus Torvalds.
 It's fast and great for working in branches.